motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Going forward

-There's a lot more I'd like to write, but I think is more than enough to start.
+There's a lot more I'd like to write, this is more than enough to start.
 I'll end with something that will risk sounding cliché:

 The biggest feature of Orbit is trust.
 If you don't feel it will respect your privacy in the long run, it wont get off the ground.
 Much like a Browser or Operating System, it should be a fundamental tool you trust to handle sensitive information.